 - Inflammation around tendons may occur.
 This is because the tissue which covers tendons is similar to the synovium around the joints.

 - Anaemia and tiredness are common.

-- A fever, feeling unwell, weight loss, and muscle aches and pains sometimes occur.
+- A high temperature (fever), feeling unwell, weight loss, and muscle aches and pains sometimes occur.

 - In a few cases, inflammation develops in other parts of the body, such as the lungs, heart, blood vessels, or eyes.
 This is uncommon but, if it occurs, can cause various symptoms and problems which are sometimes serious.